suvrotica/SuvroTuitionBlog/docs/notebook-feature.md

 * Click the "New Notebook" button.
 You will be redirected to the editor page for the new notebook.
 * Use the "Add Ink Section" button to create drawing areas.
 * Draw within the ink sections.
 * Click "Save Notebook" to persist changes to the local filesystem (`./data/sessions`).
-You might be prompted for the `EDITOR_SECRET` if it wasn't found in local storage.
+You might be prompted for the `PUBLIC_EDITOR_SECRET` if it wasn't found in local storage.

 ## Vercel Deployment Notes